HELEN KURKJIAN

 Nitrogen Patch Size and Root Branching

-I'm leading a collaborative project with the rest of the Simms Lab to investigate how the size of nitrogen patches affects the frequency and orientation of root branching and the position of root nodules.
+A collaborative project in the Simms Lab to investigate how the size of nitrogen patches affects the frequency and orientation of root branching and the position of root nodules.

 Picture